R69T/CC69/README.md

 CC69 is provided for research, testing, and personal workflow management purposes only.

-Users are responsible for ensuring compliance with platform rules, terms of service, and local laws.
+Users are responsible for ensuring that their usage complies with:

+* Platform policies
+* Terms of service
+* Local laws and regulations

-Do not use this tool for abuse, spam, or activities that violate platform policies.
+Do not use this tool for:

+* Abuse
+* Spam
+* Malicious automation
+* Activities that violate platform policies